Emigre/dotfiles/docs/IDES.md

 		- Select Strip trailing spaces on Save for All
 		- Select Delete trailing spaces on caret line
 		- Select Ensure an empty line at the end of a file on Save
+		- Deselect Highlight lines with whitespace-only modifications with a different color
 		- Appearance:
 			- Deselect Show line numbers
 			- Deselect Show hard wrap and visual guides